-The subject of my address -- "Deficit Spending and the U.S. Economy" -- is obviously related to all three elements of the conference's title.
-I want to talk about deficit spending not only because it is so closely related to the theme of the Conference but also because I believe the budget deficit is one of the most misunderstood and confusing issues of recent years.
+The subject of my address tonight is the federal budget deficit and its impact on the U.S. economy.
+I want to talk about the budget deficit and economic policy not only because it is closely related to the theme of this lecture program, but also because I believe the way in which we attempt to deal with this issue is so important to our future.
+Unfortunately, I believe the budget deficit issue is one of the most misunderstood and confusing issues of recent years.

-Accordingly, today I would like to, first, explain why I think there is so much confusion surrounding the issue of budget deficits.
+Accordingly, tonight I would like to, first, explain why I think there is so much confusion surrounding the issue of budget deficits.
 Second, I would like to suggest what I believe to be the proper goal of fiscal policy.
-And, finally, I would like to emphasize what I consider to be four key elements of any viable solution to the deficit problem.
+And, finally, I would like to emphasize what I consider to be four key elements of any viable program to deal with the deficit.